davidsantiago/lein-javadoc/README.md

   also be warned, to head off potential frustration.
 This option exists as a safety valve, in case this task does not currently support some combination of configuration options you really need.
+- `:jdk-home`: This key is a string indicating the path to the JDK home, used for determining the location of the `java` command and tools.jar.
+This should include the `jre` directory, as in `"/usr/lib/jvm/jdk-8-oracle-x64/jre"`.
+- `:java-cmd`: This key is a string indicating the path to the `java` command.
+If not supplied, defaults to these in order:
+    - `../bin/java` relative to `:jdk-home`, if present;
+    - value of `JAVA_CMD` in the environment;
+    - the constant `java`.
 - `:tools-jar-paths`: This key is a vector of strings pointing to possible locations of tools.jar.
-If empty or missing, lein-javadoc will attempt to locate tools.jar by looking in java.home.
+If empty or missing, defaults to these in order:
+    - `../lib/tools.jar` relative to `:jdk-home`, if present;
+    - `../lib/tools.jar` relative to current JVM's `java.home`
+      property.

 Also note that you must have the JDK installed for this task to work, as Javadoc is a part of the JDK's lib/tools.jar.
 This plugin should